About Myshantou.net

 The story of Project MyShantou

-In the summer of 2005, I was back Shantou for school holiday.
-After spending a few years in the UK, I started to wonder how my hometown was perceived in the World Wide Web.
-The result pages in Google was disappointed.
-Other than a few official sites from the local government and a couple of posts from the tourists, useful information is minimum.
+In the summer of 2005, I went back to Shantou for my school holiday.
+After spending a few years in the UK, I started to wonder how my hometown was perceived outside China.
+After a few search, let’s say the results from google were disappointed.
+Other than a few official sites from the local governments and a couple of posts from the tourists, useful information was limited.

-I teamed with with my friend Maggie who was teaching English at a local school.
-She is from England and was kind enough to document parts of the daily life here.
+I teamed up with with my friend Maggie who was teaching English in a local school at the time.
+She was from the UK and was kind enough to document parts of her daily life here.

 From zero to one was easy.
-As search engines clawed more information, we started to receive emails from English visitors who was planning to visit the city.
-More interestingly, second or third generation Teochew who were planning root-seeking tour to find their ancestors’ memories.
+As search engines clawed more information, we started to receive emails from visitors who were planning to visit the city.
+More interestingly, we heard from second or third generation Teochew who were making root-seeking tours to find their ancestors’ memories.

-It was encouraging to see our work was meaningful.
-The local TV station even featured a news coverage on the us.
+As the community grew, it was encouraging to see our work was meaningful.
+The local news station even featured a piece on the us.

-Project myShantou (as I like to call it) is maintained purely by volunteers like John and me.
-Therefore you will see an inconsistency of posting timeline.
+Project MyShantou (as I like to call it) is maintained purely by volunteers like John and me.
+You may see an inconsistency of posting timeline.
 This is normal and expected.
 With the limited effort we can put in, we would like interesting stories to be told, and meaningful developments to be documented about the city.

 We do welcome contributors and supports if you have any ideas to make this work better, or even just to share your story in Shantou.
 Click here to contact me.